 In reference to the budget, the Government states: ‘A new mortgage guarantee scheme will enable all UK homebuyers secure [sic] a mortgage up to £600,000 with a 5% deposit.’
 For employees who are interested in buying a home, this may increase their mortgage options.
 And for those looking to sell, it might be easier to find a buyer and therefore may be a good time to put their property on the market.
 So, HR and line managers should be aware that it may mean that a number of employees could be going through the home buying/selling process this year.

 Moving house is stressful at the best of times.
 Doing it after a year of COVID-19 restrictions might be especially trying for employees who are already struggling with their mental health.
 HR and payroll can help by making it as easy as possible for employees to access the employment-related information they need for a mortgage application.
-Having a good HR system in place will make this a quicker process for all involved.
+Having good HR systems in place will make this a quicker process for all involved.

 To further support employees selling and buying homes this year, HR could also set up workspaces with HR software like Cezanne HR, for employees to discuss their experiences with each other.
 While it isn’t work related, employees may appreciate the support, and it’s another chance for people to engage and connect with each other – this is especially important if colleagues aren’t seeing each other face to face.